-A407.1 Structural observation, testing and inspection.
-Structural observation, in accordance with Section 1709 1704.6.1 of the California Building Code, shall be required for all structures in which seismic retrofit is being performed in accordance with this chapter.
+A407.1 Structural observation.
+Structural observation, in accordance with Section 1704.6 of the California Building Code is required, regardless of seismic design category, height or other conditions.
 Structural observation shall include visual observation of work for conformance to the approved construction documents and confirmation of existing conditions assumed during design.